ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 coming, then, that brother should hate brother; it is
 not proper that friend should deceive friend ; it is not
 right that neighbor should deceive neighbor.
 We
-pity the man who can harbor enmity against his fe
+pity the man who can harbor enmity against his fel
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_pennsylvania-school-journal_1852-07_1_7%2Fsim_pennsylvania-school-journal_1852-07_1_7_jp2.zip%2Fsim_pennsylvania-school-journal_1852-07_1_7_jp2%2Fsim_pennsylvania-school-journal_1852-07_1_7_0029.jp2/pct:12.677107,55.712937,79.642058,23.677998/600,/0/default.jpg"/>
 </td>